-2.5.
+2.2.
 Coupling states and respiratory rates

-To extend the classical nomenclature on mitochondrial coupling states (Section 2.6) by a concept-driven terminology that explicitly incorporates information on the meaning of respiratory states, the terminology must be general and not restricted to any particular experimental protocol or mitochondrial preparation (Gnaiger 2009).
+Respiratory capacities in coupling control states: To extend the classical nomenclature on mitochondrial coupling states (Section 2.3) by a concept-driven terminology that explicitly incorporates information on the meaning of respiratory states, the terminology must be general and not restricted to any particular experimental protocol or mitochondrial preparation (Gnaiger 2009).
 Concept-driven nomenclature aims at mapping the meaning and concept behind the words and acronyms onto the forms of words and acronyms (Miller 1991).
-The focus of concept-driven nomenclature is primarily the conceptual why, along with clarification of the experimental how.
+The focus of concept-driven nomenclature is primarily the conceptual 'why', along with clarification of the experimental 'how'.
+Respiratory capacities delineate, comparable to channel capacity in information theory (Schneider 2006), the upper bound of the rate of respiration measured in defined coupling control states and electron transfer-pathway (ET-pathway) states (Figure 5).